holub008/shukra/README.md

 ## About NMA

 Network Meta-Analysis is a model for performing research synthesis.
-Given multi-arm (2+) studies, where each arm represents a discrete experimental treatment, and a measured outcome for each arm, an NMA produces a synthesized effect size and inferential statistics.
+Given multi-arm (2+) studies, where each arm represents a discrete experimental treatment, and a measured outcome for each arm, an NMA produces an effect size estimate and associated inferential statistics.

 NMA is exciting in that it models direct contrasts (i.e. head to head treatment comparisons in studies) *and* indirect evidence (i.e. using knowledge about A vs. B in one study and B vs. C in another to make inference on A vs. C).